 We also work with standards covering sectors, specific markets or topics such as corporate disclosure or corporate governance, as well as other standards that are narrower in scope.
 Such standards can aid in the promotion of good company practices.
 They are often developed by trade associations or companies, but may also be produced in partnerships between companies, authorities, investors and non-governmental organisations.

 We aim to contribute to the development of best practices and therefore participate in consultations by regulators and other organisations on the development of various standards.
 We expect the companies we invest in to comply with the laws and regulations of the countries and markets they operate in.
-More about our memberships and support for the development of standards.

 Financial MARKET REGULATION